The Mekon: In popular culture

 British politician Angus Maude and Irish journalist Patrick Cosgrave were each nicknamed "The Mekon".
 British political strategist Dominic Cummings has also been nicknamed "The Mekon".

 In the "Genesis of A Classic" feature on the Doctor Who DVD release of Genesis of the Daleks, producer Philip Hinchcliffe cites the Mekon as one of his inspirations for the character Davros.

+The early Pink Floyd song Astronomy Domine (1967) includes the line Stairway scare, Dan Dare, who's there? and Mekon appears on the Bob Lewis designed poster for the 13 February 1971 concert at the Farnborough College of Technology.

 Elton John, in his "Rock of the Westies" album recorded in 1975, had a song called "Dan Dare (Pilot of the Future)".
 One of the key repeated lines in the song is "Dan Dare doesn't know it, he doesn't know it, but I like the Mekon".

 British rock band The Mekons named themselves after the character in 1977, as did big beat artist Mekon.

 British satirical magazine Private Eye ran a cartoon strip from 1987 titled "Dan Dire - Pilot of the Future?", featuring then-Labour Party leader Neil Kinnock as the eponymous hapless space pilot, accompanied by the gluttonous Pigby, modelled on deputy leader Roy Hattersley.
 Dire's arch-enemy was The Maggon, a Mekon-like parody of Prime Minister and Conservative Party leader Margaret Thatcher, whose followers were the Toreens.

 In May 2013, the BBC radio soap opera The Archers featured a storyline in which regular character Brian Aldridge was aggrieved by a local newspaper article that compared him to the Mekon.